Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Our Theorectical Results on Contrastive Learning in DCG

 \subsection{Understanding Contrastive Learning from a Bias-Reduction Perspective}

-We now introduce the family of contrastive losses that we are interested in, and reveal their connection with the inverse propensity weighting (IPW) techniques for bias reduction.
+We now introduce the family of contrastive losses that we are interested in, and reveal their connection with the inverse propensity weighting (IPW) ~\citep{rosenbaum1983central,imbens2015causal,thompson2012sampling} techniques for bias reduction.

-\paragraph{Sampled Softmax} The kind of contrastive loss we will investigate is strikingly similar to sampled softmax.
-We thus recap sampled softmax here and will show that the minor difference is crucial later.
-There are many variants of sampeld softmax~\cite{sampledsoftmax_raw,sampledsoftmax}, among which the following variant is implemented by TensorFlow and popular among industrial systems:
+\paragraph{Sampled Softmax} The kind of contrastive loss we will investigate is similar to sampled softmax.
+We thus recap sampled softmax here and will show that the minor difference is crucial.
+There are many variants of sampeld softmax~\citep{sampledsoftmax_raw,sampledsoftmax}, among which the following variant is integrated by TensorFlow~\citep{abadi2016tensorflow} and commonly used:

-where $L$ is the number of negative samples, $y_0$ is the positive sample (i.e.\ we set $y_0=y$), and the $L$ negative samples $\{y_i\}_{i=1}^L$ are drawn from a proposal distribution $q(y\mid x)$.
-Subtracting $\log q(y\mid x)$ is necessary for it to converge to the same solution as the exact loss (Eq.~\ref{eq:full_softmax}).
-Most implementations assume $q(y\mid x)=q(y)$ and set $q(y)$ somehow proportional to the popularity of the items to improve convergence.
+where $\{y_i\}_{i=1}^L$ are $L$ negative samples drawn from a pre-defined proposal distribution $p_n(y\mid x)$.
+Subtracting $\log p_n(y\mid x)$ is necessary for it to converge to the same solution as the exact loss in Eq.~(\ref{eq:full_softmax}).
+Most implementations assume $p_n(y\mid x)=p_n(y)$ and set $p_n(y)$ somehow proportional to the popularity of the items to improve convergence.
 In practice, we would draw thousands of negative samples to pair with each positive example.
-Sample softmax in general outperforms other approximations such as NCE~\cite{nce} and negative sampling~\cite{w2v} when the vocabulary is large~\cite{youtube,sampledsoftmax}.
+Sampled softmax in general outperforms other approximations such as NCE~\citep{nce} and negative sampling~\citep{w2v} when the vocabulary is large~\citep{mccallum1998comparison,vae_cf_www,youtube,sampledsoftmax}.